ShivaniKhatri96/Restaurant-css-framework/README.md

 ### Inspiration
 The inspiration for Starlight came from the fact that nights in winter are longer and stars are the only thing that make dark nights prettier.

--All the pictures are from: [wallpaperaccess.com](https://wallpaperaccess.com)
+- All the pictures are from: [wallpaperaccess.com](https://wallpaperaccess.com)
 - Note: this is not a real restaurant.
 The pictures were used for personal use to learn coding.

 ***